From a simple map to a full Web GIS system — built with Claude Code.

 to:

-“designing how spatial data is requested, filtered, and rendered efficiently”
+“designing how spatial data is requested, filtered, and rendered efficiently — and directing an AI to implement it.”

 Projects: